Life As a Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender

 How to Become a Lathe & Turning Machine Tool Operator

-How Long Does it Take to Become a Lathe & Turning Machine Tool Operator?
+What work experience do I need to become a Lathe & Turning Machine Tool Operator?

-Where Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders Work
+Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders Sector

-The table below shows the approximate number of Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders employed by various industries.
+Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders work in the following industries:

-Those thinking about becoming a Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender might also be interested in the following careers:
+Those interested in being a Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender may also be interested in:

 Those who work as a Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender sometimes switch careers to one of these choices: